joedunu/project-vue/README.md

 # project-vue
-Basic implementation of a single page vue application.
+Basic implementation of a single page application using Vue.js.